Chevron can resume key role in Venezuela's oil output, exports - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

-Chevron Corp on Saturday received a US license allowing the second-largest US oil company to resume production in Venezuela and to bring the South American country’s crude oil to the United States.
+Chevron Corp on Saturday received a United States (US) license allowing the second-largest US oil company to expand its production in Venezuela and bring the South American country’s crude oil to the United States.

-The decision grants expanded rights for the last big US oil company still operating in US-sanctioned Venezuela.
-However, it restricts any cash payments to Venezuela, which could reduce the amount of oil available to export.
+The decision grants broader rights for the last big US oil company still operating in US-sanctioned Venezuela.
+However, it restricts any cash payments to Venezuela, which could reduce the oil available to export.

-License terms are designed to prevent state-run oil firm Petróleos de Venezuela, SA, known as PDVSA (PDVSA.UL), from receiving proceeds from Chevron’s petroleum sales, US officials said.
+License terms are designed to prevent state-run oil firm Petróleos de Venezuela, known as PDVSA, from receiving proceeds from Chevron’s petroleum sales, US officials said.
 The license lasts for six months and will be automatically renewed monthly thereafter, the US Treasury said.

 POLITICAL TALKS